fikrirazor/typescript-book/docs/classes.md

     }
 }
 ```
-If you have a constructor in your class then you *must* call the parent constructor from your constructor (TypeScript will point this out to you).
+Jika Anda memiliki konstruktor di kelas Anda maka Anda *harus* memanggil konstruktor induk dari konstruktor Anda (TypeScript akan menunjukan ini kepada Anda).
+Ini memastikan bahwa hal-hal yang perlu diatur pada gets set `ini`.
+'If you have a constructor in your class then you *must* call the parent constructor from your constructor (TypeScript will point this out to you).
 This ensures that the stuff that it needs to set on `this` gets set.
-Followed by the call to `super` you can add any additional stuff you want to do in your constructor (here we add another member `z`).
+Diikuti oleh panggilan ke `super` Anda dapat menambahkan hal-hal tambahan yang ingin Anda lakukan di konstruktor Anda (di sini kami menambahkan anggota lain yaitu `z`).

-Note that you override parent member functions easily (here we override `add`) and still use the functionality of the super class in your members (using `super.` syntax).
+Perhatikan bahwa Anda menimpa fungsi anggota orang tua dengan mudah (di sini kita menimpa `add`) dan masih menggunakan fungsionalitas kelas super di anggota Anda (menggunakan syntax `super.` ).

 ### Statics
-TypeScript classes support `static` properties that are shared by all instances of the class.
+Kelas-kelas TypeScript mendukung properti `static` yang dibagikan oleh semua instance kelas. properties that are shared by all instances of the class.
 A natural place to put (and access) them is on the class itself and that is what TypeScript does:

 ```ts
 class Something {